WatanabeChika/mpv-PiP/README.md

 - Entering fullscreen while in PiP mode will automatically disable PiP and enter fullscreen normally.
 - The script handles file transitions properly - PiP mode persists when loading new videos.
-- Original window settings are preserved even when MPV saves state via *watchlater*.
+- Original window settings are preserved even when MPV saves state via *watchlater* when `save-position-on-quit` is true.

 ## Acknowledgments